Keyword: Collective Story-making, Worlds in Common, Futuring

 This program is presented with the support of 2024 ARKO International Arts Network.

-Becoming Ivy + Co-Weaving (Islandsbrygge Kulturhuset, CPH)
+3rd Version Becoming Ivy + Co-Weaving (Islandsbrygge Kulturhuset, CPH) (May 2025)

 Have you ever been greeted by evergreen Ivy on the streets?
 They are everywhere.
 Some people may think Ivy is a parasitic plant.
 However, they are not.
 Ivy’s vitality is leaning on other species; at the same time, it gives a lot, too.
 Ivy’s flexibility and adaptability, connecting, following, and imitating abilities, receive help from the other species, and give back to the different species.
 Indeed, Ivy teaches us the interdependence of care, leaning/receiving, and giving.